plclauss/__INTRODoublyLinkedLists/README.md

 ---

+*Note: These functions don't include error checks.
+For instance, `deleteNode(int32_t index)` does not check whether a node at this location exists.*

+---

 There really isn't much I learned about doubly-linked lists that I didn't already learn/cover in my [intro to singly-linked list's repository.](https://github.com/plclauss/__INTROLinkedLists)
 <br><br>